Versace: Celebrity endorsements

 Versace has always counted important public figures and celebrities among its clients.
 Between 1980 and 1983, Loretta Goggi was the first Italian artist to flaunt outfits signed by Gianni Versace, which she wore on many public and television occasions.
 Elton John, who has a strong connection to the Versace family, has consistently worn Versace, just as Lady Diana often wore the designer's clothing after her separation from Prince Charles.
 Lady Diana shared a close friendship with Gianni Versace and relied on him for various events.
 The same goes for Naomi Campbell, whose friendship with Versace began in the '90s when he spotlighted her as part of the "supermodel vogue" movement, alongside Linda Evangelista and Christy Turlington.
 Other celebrities who have worn Versace at public events include Beyoncé, Kim Kardashian, Cindy Crawford (who famously wore a red Versace dress to the 1991 Academy Awards), Elizabeth Hurley (who wore the famous Safety Pin Dress in 1994 to the premiere of Four Weddings and a Funeral), and Jennifer Lopez (who wore the iconic Jungle Dress).

 In July 2011, Lady Gaga exclusively wore vintage outfits, garments from the latest collection, and accessories from the brand for an entire month.
 She also donned a Versace ensemble in the music video for "The Edge of Glory".

 Brand ambassadors

-Versace's brand ambassadors have included Kumalo McCartney Longsworth I (since 1970) Hyunjin (since 2023) Zhao Lusi (since 2023),Ningning (since 2024), Cillian Murphy (since 2024), Anne Hathaway, and Cai Xukun (since 2024).
+Versace's brand ambassadors have included Hyunjin (since 2023) Zhao Lusi (since 2023), Ningning (since 2024), Cillian Murphy (since 2024), Anne Hathaway, Cai Xukun (since 2024), and Ding Yuxi (since 2025).